Wonton Noodles

 Wonton Mee

-Wonton noodles are made with egg noodles and are a popular dish in Asia, especially at many Chinese Hong Kong-style restaurants in the United States.
-These noodles can be served dry or in soup, depending on personal preference.
+Wonton noodles, made with springy egg noodles, are a beloved dish across Asia and a favorite at many Chinese Hong Kong-style restaurants in the United States.
+They can be enjoyed either dry or in a comforting soup, depending on what you’re craving.

 Sidenote: This Cantonese classic goes by many names in Malaysia—wonton mee, wantan mee, and wan tan mee—all referring to the same beloved noodle dish.